-Casey Anthony: Did She Have Help Dumping Dead Daughter?
+Casey Anthony: Did She Have Help Dumping Dead Tot?
 Investigation Discovery ‘Murder Mystery’ On Sunday

 Defense attorneys had their own theories, which included trying to put the blame on Casey Anthony’s father, George Anthony, a former cop.
 They also alleged that Caylee’s death was a terrible drowning accident that was covered over.

 Despite the circumstantial evidence, the jury didn’t convict her of murder.
 The verdict enraged and outraged people all across the country.
-They had seen the pictures of Casey Anthony as she partied in Florida while she knew her daughter was missing.
-People who were around Casey during the alleged kidnapping of her daughter say they knew nothing about her daughter’s disappearance.
+They had seen the hot body shot pictures of Casey Anthony as she partied in Florida, while she knew her daughter was missing.
+People who were around Casey during the alleged kidnapping of her daughter say they knew nothing about her daughter being missing.
 Some say she never even spoke of having a daughter.

 But if Casey Anthony killed Caylee, how did she get the girl’s body from her home and into the wooded area without being noticed?
 Did she have help dumping the body?
 Would Casey Anthony, a seemingly spoiled woman, have the nerve to go into the woods alone to dump the body?